-BORN: April 23, 1891 (so he always claimed, though his birth certificate said April 27) Sontsovka, in the Ekaterinoslav district of Ukraine
+BORN: April 23, 1891.
+Sontsovka, in the Ekaterinoslav district of Ukraine

 DIED: March 5, 1953.
 Moscow, Russia

-INSTRUMENTATION: Solo piano, 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, snare drum, tenor drum, bass drum, cymbals, and strings
+INSTRUMENTATION: Solo piano, 2 flutes and piccolo, 2 oboes, 2 clarinets, 2 bassoons and contrabassoon, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, bells, and strings

-THE BACKSTORY The first two of Sergei Prokofiev’s five piano concertos date from his years as a student at the Saint Petersburg Conservatory, where he studied from 1904-14.
-He capped off that period by performing his First Piano Concerto at his graduation from the Conservatory, on which occasion he was awarded high honors and the coveted Anton Rubinstein Prize, which included a new grand piano.
+There was room for dissent.
+Leonid Sabaneyev, the critic for the publication Moscow Voice, found nothing good to say about the piece: “This energetically rhythmed concerto, coarse and crude, primitive and cacophonic, scarcely merits its honorable title.
+The composer, in his quest of novelty, but lacking it in the depth of his nature, has apparently contorted himself to the ultimate limit.
+This sort of thing does not happen with real talents.”
+Not everyone agreed.
+Prokofiev went on to play the same piece two years later at his graduation from Saint Petersburg Conservatory, on which occasion he was awarded high honors and the coveted Anton Rubinstein Prize, which included a new grand piano.
 He would shortly embark on a dual career as a touring pianist and a composer, and he managed to balance the competing demands of those domains adeptly.
-He was an excellent pianist of distinct personality; the critic Boris de Schloezer described his pianistic style as “brilliant, rather dry, but extremely polished, pure and ‘finished,’” and a listener has no trouble discerning that those traits ideally convey his works in performance.
+He was an excellent pianist of distinct personality; the critic Boris de Schloezer described his pianistic style as “brilliant, rather dry, but extremely polished, pure and ‘finished,’ ” and a listener has no trouble discerning that those traits convey his works ideally in performance.

 Davies Symphony Hall

 San Francisco, CA 94102

 Mon - Fri: 10am - 6pm